Field Theory of the Electron, Spin and Zitterbewegung

 {\bf 9. -- Conclusions.}\\

-\h In this paper we carefully analyzed and studied the electron internal motions (predicted by the BZ theory), as functions of the initial conditions, for both time-like and space-like speeds. \ In so doing, we revealed the {\em new} noticeable kinematical properties of the velocity field for the spinning electron.
-For example, we found that quantity $v^2 \equiv v_{\mu}v^{\mu}$ may assume any real value and be variable in time, differently from the ordinary (scalar particle) case in which it is always either $v^2 = 1$ or $v^2 = 0$. \ By requiring $v^2$ to be constant in time (uniform motions), we found however that [since the CMF does {\em not} coincide with the rest frame!] quantity $v^2$ can assume all values in the interval 0 to 1, depending on the value of $\psi(0)$.\\ \h Moreover, this paper shows quite clearly the correlation existing between electron polarization and zitterbewegung. \ In particular, in Sect.{\bf 6} we show that the requirement ${\bf s} = (0,0,\pm {1\over 2})$ \ [i.e., that the classical spin magnitude, corresponding to the average quantum spin magnitude, be ${1\over 2}$] \ corresponds to the requirement of uniform motions for $\cal Q$, and vice-versa.
-We found the zbw oscillation to be a uniform circular motion, with frequency $\om = 2m$, and with an orbital radius $R = |\vbf|/2m$ that in the case of light-like orbits equals half the Compton wave-length; \ the clockwise (anti-clockwise) helical motions corresponding to the spin-up (spin-down) case.\\ \h We introduced also a new equation for the 4-velocity field (different from the corresponding equation of Dirac theory), which allows an intelligible description of the electron internal motions: thus overcoming the well-known, long--standing problems about the physical meaning of the Dirac {\em position operator} and its time evolution.
-Indeed, the equation for the standard Dirac case was devoid of any intuitive kinematical meaning, because of the appearance of the imaginary unit $i$ in front of the acceleration (which is related to the non-hermiticity of the velocity operator in that theory).\\ \h Finally, we have proposed a natural generalization of the NDE for the non-free case, which allows a classical description of the interaction between a relativistic fermion and an external electromagnetic field (a description we shall deepen in a forecoming paper, in which we plan to show the consequences of our theory in this case).\\
+\h In this paper we have analyzed and studied the electron internal motions (predicted by the BZ theory), as functions of the initial conditions, for both time-like and space-like speeds. \ In so doing, we revealed the noticeable {\em new} kinematical properties of the velocity field for the spinning electron.
+For example, we found that quantity $v^2 \equiv v_{\mu}v^{\mu}$ may assume any real value and be variable in time, differently from the ordinary (scalar particle) case in which it is always either $v^2 = 1$ or $v^2 = 0$. \ By requiring $v^2$ to be constant in time (uniform motions), we found however that [since the CMF does {\em not} coincide with the rest frame!] quantity $v^2$ can assume all values in the interval 0 to 1, depending on the value of $\psi(0)$.\\ \h Moreover, this paper shows clearly the correlation existing between electron polarization and Zitterbewegung. \ In particular, in Sect.{\bf 6} we show that the requirement ${\bf s} = (0,0,\pm {1\over 2})$ \ [i.e., that the classical spin magnitude, corresponding to the average quantum spin magnitude, be ${1\over 2}$] \ corresponds to the requirement of uniform motions for $\cal Q$, and vice-versa.
+We found the zbw oscillation to be a uniform circular motion, with frequency $\om = 2m$, and with an orbital radius $R = |\vbf|/2m$ that in the case of light-like orbits equals half the Compton wave-length; \ the clockwise (anti-clockwise) helical motions corresponding to the spin-up (spin-down) case.\\ \h We introduced also an equation for the 4-velocity field (different from the corresponding equation of Dirac theory), which allows an intelligible description of the electron internal motions: thus overcoming the well-known problems about the physical meaning of the Dirac {\em position operator} and its time evolution.$^[20]$ Indeed, the equation for the standard Dirac case was devoid of any intuitive kinematical meaning, because of the appearance of the imaginary unit $i$ in front of the acceleration (which is related to the non-hermiticity of the velocity operator in that theory).\\ \h Finally, we have considered a natural generalization of the NDE for the non-free case, which allows a classical description of the interaction between a relativistic fermion and an external electromagnetic field (a description we shall deepen elsewhere).\\